0x00000010/gogos-dna-registry/README.md

 You only need to deploy this if you need to access trait information about a specific collection on-chain inside other contracts, or if you want to make this information available to other third-parties on-chain.

-Priming the DNA data is a very expensive operation, and costs about 0.01tz per DNA entry, meaning seeding the GOGOs DNA (5555 pieces) to mainnet costs around 55tz split across multiple batch operations.
+Priming the DNA data is a very expensive operation, and costs about 0.0075tz per DNA entry, meaning seeding the GOGOs DNA (5555 pieces) to mainnet costs around 42tz split across 7 batch operations.
 This only has to be done once though.

 If you're deploying your own DNA library then you need to modify the contract with your specific configuration, and generate new `dna.json` files that map your token traits exactly.